billziss-gh/symsrv/README.md

-# SymSrv - Use GitHub as a symbol server for Debugging Tools for Windows
+# SymSrv &middot; GitHub as a symbol server for Debugging Tools for Windows

 This project describes a workflow and contains tools that make it possible to use a Git repository hosting service (e.g. GitHub) as a debugging symbol and source server that is usable by the Debugging Tools for Windows.